Sexual Fables

 Vauxhall Pleasure Gardens

 We know the Gardens originally were known as "New Spring Gardens" (Samuel Pepys called them that in 1662), when they had a rural flavor.
 In the 18th century, Tyers changed all that, commissioning a series of walkways, fountains, temples, an orchestra pavilion, music, dance and fireworks.
 One shilling admission or a one guinea season ticket.
 As with today's theme parks, you had to pay for food and drink.
-Below is the Grand Walk as painted by Canaletto in 1751.
+Below is the Grand Walk as painted by Canaletto circa 1751.

 At the entrance, Tyers placed a large statue of Handel (shown below) by the French sculptor Roubiliac (it is now in the Victoria and Albert Museum).
 Handel's Music for the Royal Fireworks was performed first at Vauxhall - in 1749.